wsgy/limf/README.md

 ###limf.py
 Main executable - sends the uploads the file
 ###limfshot.sh
-Tool for making screenshots, uploading them, and putting link in clipboard
+Tool for making screenshots, uploading them, and putting link in clipboard.
+Useful when used as bind to key.
 ####Depends
 * Python 3 - required for tool to work
 * Requests library - required for tool to work